 \subsubsection{Construction of the harmonic spinor $G_{[\C_\delta,a]}$}

 Now we ``integrate'' the real component of $F_{[\C_\delta,a]}$ in order to construct a discrete counterpart of the harmonic spinor $\Re\mathfrak{e}\,\sqrt{z-a}$, as announced in Lemma~\ref{def_r_delta}.
 Along the way, we also prove the double-sided estimate (\ref{eq: vartheta-estimate}) of the normalizing factor $\vartheta(\delta)$.
-Note that the upper bound is given by discrete Beurling estimate (\ref{eq: hm-beurling}), so we need to prove the lower bound only.
+Note that the upper bound $\vartheta(\delta)\le \mathrm{C}_+ \sqrt{\delta}$ directly follows from the discrete Beurling estimate (\ref{eq: hm-beurling}), so we need to prove the lower bound only.